bliroio/bliro_fullstack_intern_challenge/README.md

-# Bliro Full Stack Intern Take-Home Challenge
+# Bliro's Senior Full Stack Engineer Challenge

 ## Objective:
 Enhance the existing meeting application by adding new features and improving the codebase.